Lake Apopka Loop Trail

 Lake Apopka Loop Trail Description

-The Lake Apopka Loop Trail is nearly 15-miles.
+The Lake Apopka Loop Trail is 18.4-miles.
 There’s an abundance of nature as well as some background history regarding the lake.
 Spanning across former farmland along the north shore, Florida’s fourth largest lake, once second, is currently a restoration in progress after the soil had been poisoned with pesticides and the city, after buying the land, allowed it to flood.

 The trail was proposed by the Friends of Lake Apopka to boost appreciation for the suffering lake in Orange and Lake Counties.
 It may one day tie into the West Orange Trail and other paths to circle the 50-square-mile lake.
 With improved water conditions, wetland plant species are returning.
 This is a wonderful trail for nature lovers; a popular birding destination; with abundant alligators and occasional raccoons, otters, and turtles.